23W-GBAC/Johnbaby.github/Automation- weather analysis using AI.md

 # Week 2: Weather Analysis and Basic Suggestions
 **Tasks:**

-**1.Extract Weather Parameters:** Extract relevant weather parameters such as temperature and weather description.
+**Extract Weather Parameters:** Extract relevant weather parameters such as temperature and weather description.
-**2.Implement Basic Suggestions:** Write logic to suggest actions based on weather conditions.
+**Implement Basic Suggestions:** Write logic to suggest actions based on weather conditions.

 During the second week, I analyzed the fetched weather data and provided basic suggestions based on the weather conditions.
 I extracted relevant parameters such as temperature and weather description from the fetched data.
 Then, I implemented basic suggestion logic in a function suggest_actions, which considered different weather conditions such as rain, snow, high temperature, and low temperature, and provided corresponding suggestions for agricultural activities.
 This included suggestions like delaying outdoor activities during rain, ensuring protection for crops and livestock during extreme temperatures, and more.
 I integrated this suggestion logic with the weather fetching functionality from the previous week.
 ```